 Hang’s evocative, ambiguous portraits seem to have tapped into something larger than life: a landscape of isolation and longing, capturing youth and nature as a metaphor for the wilderness of our natural instincts and naked desire.
 He artfully blends the stark musculature of the naked body with the lush, ethereal beauty of plants, animals, and water, merging them in a way that accentuates their living, breathing connectedness.

 His raven-haired models cling to lily-pads and lay strewn on craggy cliffs, seemingly plucked from some Garden of Eden, some fantastical utopia where the rules of this world do not apply.
-Often, his work is lighthearted, disconcerting, with tongue firmly in cheek (an octopus clinging wetly to a model’s head, a man licking his own armpit, a tulip erupting from a bush of pubic hair), yet all of his photos carry a quiet and trembling power and a boundary-breaking fearlessness.
+Often, his work is lighthearted, disconcerting, with tongue firmly in cheek (an octopus clinging wetly to a model’s head, a man licking his own armpit, a tulip erupting from a bush of pubic hair), yet all of his photos carry a quiet power and a boundary-breaking fearlessness.

 Though he repeatedly claimed that his work wasn’t political, Hang had a turbulent relationship with his native country, despite international recognition and success.
 In China, his work is staunchly censored, and he was arrested and jailed multiple times for explicit imagery.
 It is almost difficult not to see his erotic work as a middle finger to China’s extreme repression, yet Hang has always maintained that his inspiration stems from an apolitical mindset: “I don’t really view my work as taboo, because I don’t think so much in cultural context, or political context.
 I don’t intentionally push boundaries, I just do what I do.”